 It is said that revenge is the purest form of emotion you can feel.
-Every person has felt a desire of revenge at some point in their life.
+Every person has felt a desire for revenge at some point in their life.
 Despite its commonness, revenge is something that’s not considered a healthy emotion.
-And yet, filmmakers have since time immemorial delved into cinema have often taken up revenge as the cornerstone of their movies.
+And yet, filmmakers have, since time immemorial, been using revenge as the major theme in their movies.
 One of the reasons could be that people could enjoy the feeling of revenge vicariously without causing any harm to anyone externally.

 20. John Wick Franchise (2014-19)